Alpha3125/Login_TestByAritra/README.md

-# Title Abcde12%%
+# Completing code test
-## Subtitle qwertyno
+## added python file

 first time on github!!

-updated line..ignore the readme!!!
+updated line..one may ignore the readme!!!